 Objective and scope of study is a key direction of this project.
 It contains goals to be achieved at the end of this project; scope will be covered as well as expected time of project development.
-The system should at least able to fulfill three (3) of objectives that will be briefly explained throughout this chapter.

 1.3.1 Objectives